n5596/Cracking-the-Coding-Interview/Chapter 03: Stacks and Queues/readme.md

-## Chapter 3 in the Interview Questions section.
+## Chapter 3 of the Interview Questions section

 #### 1. Three in one:
 #### 2. Stack min: https://leetcode.com/problems/min-stack/ (**)